Case Study on Anger Management Counselling

 5. Using Hypnotic / Guided imagination techniques for releasing suppressed anger and associating calmness with the situations and triggers that were earlier associated with anger.

-6. Identifying better ways (skills and behaviors) to deal with the same situations that were earlier leading to anger.
+6. Identifying better ways (skills and behaviours) to deal with the same situations that were earlier leading to anger.

 Session 1: Defining Challange and Desired Outcome